DataDog/documentation/content/en/tracing/error_tracking/_index.md

 ## How Datadog error tracking works

 The Datadog tracers collect errors through integrations and manual instrumentation of the source code.
 Error spans within a trace are processed by Error Tracking __when they are located in the uppermost service span__, which is also called the _service entry span_.
+The span must also contain the `error.stack`, `error.msg`, and `error.type` [span tags](https://docs.datadoghq.com/tracing/visualization/trace/?tab=spantags#more-information) in order to be tracked.

 {{< img src="tracing/error_tracking/flamegraph_with_errors.png" alt="Flame graph with errors"  >}}